Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 **The second option** is go the traditional route of forking the repo, creating a local copy of that fork, and working on your changes that way.
 This is also the only way to go if this project expands to include an associated application.
 For that we recommend [this guide](https://www.dataschool.io/how-to-contribute-on-github/).

 **Note:** The guide referenced above uses _master_ as the naming convention for the default branch in all its repos.
 In this project, _main_ is the default branch name.
 When following the instructions in the guide, simply replace _master_ with _main_ wherever it appears and it should proceed as normal.
-[This guide](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) can help you transition with your own personal repos from master to main, and explains the methodology as to why you should.
+[This guide from Scott Hanselman](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) can help you transition with your own personal repos from master to main, and explains the methodology as to why you should.

 ## Awaiting Review